Overview - Snow Plowing Operations

 If a significant amount of packed snow has accumulated on residential streets that requires cleanup, a separate residential plow operation may be scheduled.
 This type of snow removal may also occur if significant amounts of slush are present on roadways that could re-freeze, creating slippery or hazardous driving conditions.

 Residential plow operations are scheduled in advance for a time period when additional snowfall is not expected.
 Please visit the Snow Emergencies webpage to learn how to be notified of any upcoming plowing events.

 Downtown Snow Removal Operations

 Downtown snow removal begins when snowfall accumulation reaches the point where pedestrian and vehicular traffic becomes restricted.
-The Director of Public Works, the Operations Director, or the Assistant Operations Director is responsible for determining whether or not the snow has sufficiently accumulated to warrant snow removal in the discretionary areas.
+The Director of Public Works, the Operations Director, or the Operations Superintendent is responsible for determining whether or not the snow has sufficiently accumulated to warrant snow removal in the discretionary areas.

 Prior to downtown snow removal events, property owners are asked to remove as much snow as possible from the terrace into the curb line as possible.
 Residents are also asked not to park in the downtown area roadways to facilitate snow removal efforts.

 Overview - De-Icing Operations

 The application of de-icing and/or abrasive materials to streets is an important aspect of ice and snow removal operations and is the primary method of managing snow storms with accumulations less than 2 to 3 inches.
 The application of these chemicals early during a winter weather event helps prevent or reduce the bonding of snow and ice to pavement, which makes plowing and obtaining clear pavement easier.